 If you have limited experience with credit or had credit problems in the past, you may think you’re out of luck when it comes to obtaining a credit card.
-Regardless of your credit history, however, there’s a solution: a secured credit card.
+However, there’s a solution: a secured credit card.
 How does a secured credit card work—and how can you get one?
 Let's find out.

 What Are the Benefits of a Secured Credit Card?

-The benefits of a secured credit card are numerous.
 If you have no credit or poor credit, a secured credit card enables you to build (or rebuild) your credit score.
-Simply use your card for purchases and pay your monthly bill on time.
+Simply use your card for everyday purchases anywhere credit cards are accepted, and then pay your monthly bill on time.
 Most financial institutions report the activity on your secured credit card to the major credit bureaus.
 It’s this reporting that allows you to build a strong credit history.
 Because this reporting is so important for building your credit history, make sure you open a secured credit card with an institution that takes this step.

 How Can I Get a Secured Credit Card?